-Emergency and Safety Plan
+Emergency & Safety Plan

-The Applicant has shared the proposed Site plan to the local Pesotum Fire Department and has offered to provide training and necessary equipment to the local emergency response authorities to prepare for proper emergency response during construction of the Project.
-In addition, the Applicant will create an emergency response plan and solicit input from the Pesotum Fire Department.
-The Applicant will submit a final site plan and Safety & Emergency Management Plan upon completion of the Project.
-In addition, the Project proposes a "knox box" on the Project gate for emergency personnel to gain access to the Site.
-Warning signs concerning voltage will be placed at the base of all pad-mounted transformers.
+The Applicant will share the Project site plan with appropriate local fire departments to obtain their input in the Project's design.
+Pivot will also extend an offer to provide training and necessary equipment to local emergency responders to prepare for adequate response during construction activity.
+In addition, the Project proposes a "Knox box" to be located at the Project gate for emergency personnel to gain access to the site.
+Warning signs concerning voltage will also be placed at the base of all pad-mounted transformers.